What is the Thyroid Gland?

 Where to get a Thyroid Biopsy done?

 The Women’s Imaging Center offers the highest-quality mammogram services and comprehensive medical diagnostic imaging services for women.
-We offer Thyroid ultrasound and thyroid biopsy at our locations in Denver, Lakewood, Highlands Ranch, and very soon at our new Centennial location.
+We offer Thyroid ultrasound and thyroid biopsy at our locations in Denver, Lakewood, Highlands Ranch, and at our new Centennial location.

 The Women’s Imaging Center is committed to providing individualized, innovative, state-of-the-art healthcare to women and men.
 Call 303-321-CARE (2273) to schedule an appointment or make an online appointment request for a Thyroid Ultrasound or Thyroid Biopsy at Schedule Now